 If you would like to see templates in the next version of Calvetica, speak up on twitter.

 Templates are kind of like having a list of events you can copy and change to create new events from.

 Can anyone explain to us why Dialvetica doesn’t do better than it does?
 It is hands-down the most beloved and used app here at mysterious trousers and we seriously can’t figure out why everyone with an iPhone hasn’t bought it.
 It solves a REAL problem, initiating contacts on the iPhone without it sucks.
 With it, it’s a frickin’ breeze.
 Is it our marketing?
 The color?
-Seriously, some of you business geniuses, that can testify of it’s awesomeness, can offer us some good advice I’m sure.1 year ago adam
+Seriously, some of you business geniuses, that can testify of it’s awesomeness, can offer us some good advice I’m sure.2 years ago adam

 I just changed Dialvetica to almost entirely refresh the contacts list when the app goes to the background.
 This way, when you bring the app to the front again, most likely cause you want to contact someone, the spinner will go away faster because half of what was being processed before, when the app became active, is now being processed when the app goes inactive.